mildannerofc/Sonic1UnGit-S2LevelSelect/README.md

 * Removed _S U B R O U T I N E_ garbage
 * Replaced all tabs in comments with single spaces
 * Some comment cleanup around objects
+* Removed zonewarning macro

-### Other
+### Code
+* MegaPCM (thanks to RobiWanKenobi)
+* ASM music (thanks to RobiWanKenobi)
+* vladikcomper's debugger (thanks to RobiWanKenobi)
 * Enabled a whole bunch of compiler optimizations
 * Removed checksum check and fixheadr.exe
-* Removed padder
+* Removed ROM padder
-* MegaPCM (thanks to RobiWanKenobi)
-* ASM music (thanks to RobiWanKenobi)
+* Flag to conveniently enable all cheats
+* Fixed PRESS START BUTTON bug

 ## Warning
 This project is *NOT* anywhere close to being bit-accurate and has zero intentions of being so.
 The main goal of this project is to provide a nicer out-of-the-box experience without being bombarded with a whole bunch of stuff 99% of people won't ever touch.
 If you care about bit accuracy, the GitHub community disassembly is right there.